close

 Unless your name is Cal Ripken Jr., you’re going to get hurt playing in MLB.
 Injury risk assessment research found that professional baseball players have a 58% chance of suffering an injury in a given season.

 With the time for baseball starting and ending in cold weather, injury rates are often higher in April and October games.
 There has been an increase in injuries in recent years as the long delay and short schedule for COVID in 2020, a late start due to COVID in 2021 and a labor dispute that caused a late start in 2022 have disrupted normal offseason rest.
-All of these things have combined to make workout and preparation schedules less of a priority.
-One study even found that injury rates nearly doubled in 2020.

-Still, despite the long season and wear and tear, baseball compares favorably to other sports with faster paces like basketball, or more contact like football and hockey when it comes to injury rates.
+Still, despite the long season and wear and tear, baseball compares favorably to other sports with faster paces like basketball or more contact like football and hockey when it comes to injury rates.

 Most Frequently Injured Player Positions